Table of Contents

 So, now let us delve deeper to understand how OpsMx ISD can aid DevSecOps teams to meet the primary criteria of zero trust security.

 Secured connection: Restrict Access using OAuth, SAML, LDAP, X.509, Github teams.

-OpsMx ISD can restrict access to pipelines, projects and accounts by hooking into the authentication systems that you are already using, such as OAuth, SAML, LDAP, X.509 certs, Google groups, Azure groups, or GitHub teams.
+The OpsMx ISD can restrict access to pipelines, projects, and accounts by hooking into your current authentication systems, such as OAuth, SAML, LDAP, X.509 certs, Google groups, Azure groups, or GitHub teams.